softcover/softcover_book/chapters/getting_started.md

 ### Cover images

-Softcover comes with default cover images, which you should change before distributing any of the formats or deploying the the Softcover website (Chapter~\ref{cha:marketing_launch}).
+Softcover comes with default cover images, which you should change before distributing any of the formats or deploying the the Softcover website (Chapter~\ref{cha:marketing_selling}).
 The files appear as follows:

 ```text
 $ ls images/cover*